openalea-incubator/caribu/README.rst

 allows for infinitisation of the scene (by virtual replication) and performs in a reasonable time (typically a few minutes).

-The idea is to mix a projection model that solves the first order illumination, a model that solves the radiosity equations for the ligth exchanges between a canopy element and its close neighbourhood, and a model that solves turbid medium equations for the exchanges between a canopy element and the rest of the canopy.
+The idea is to mix a projection model (Z-buffer) that solves the first order illumination, a model that solves the radiosity equations for the ligth exchanges between a canopy element and its close neighbourhood, and a model that solves turbid medium equations for the exchanges between a canopy element and the rest of the canopy.

+Ref: Michaël Chelle, Bruno Andrieu, K. Bouatouch.
+Nested radiosity for plant canopies.
+The Visual Computer, 1998, 14, pp.109-125. ⟨10.1007/s003710050127⟩. ⟨hal-02697207⟩

 Content
 '''''''

-The suite is composed of two main sub-models : MCSail, that computes turbid medium equations on a layered canopy and Canestra, that computes radiosity and projection.
+The suite is composed of two main sub-models : MCSail, that computes turbid medium equations on a layered canopy (derived from the SAIL model (Verhoef, 1984) and Canestra, that computes radiosity and projection.
 The suite also includes two utililities : periodise, that makes a scene suitable for infinite replication and S2v, that transforms a 3D scene in a 1D multi-layer system.